microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/application-post-applications.md

 ---

-In the request body, supply a JSON representation of [application](../resources/application.md) object.
-##### Response
+### Response
 Here is an example of the response.

-Note: The response object shown here may be truncated for brevity.
-All of the properties will be returned from an actual call.
+> **Note:** The response object shown here might be shortened for readability.
+All the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,